Herbal Medicines Safety Aspects For Pregnant and Breastfeeding Women

 Celery

-Celery contains antioxidants and has diuretic properties that can help flush out toxins from the body, including heavy metals.
+Celery contains antioxidants and has diuretic properties that may help support general wellbeing.

 Parsley